emmett-framework/emmett/docs/request.md

         self.db.rollback()
 ```

-Then we can add this handler to a single route:
+Then we can add this pipe to a single route:

 ```python
 @app.route(pipeline=[DBPipe(db)])